-Kahn Swick & Foti, LLC (“KSF”) and KSF partner, the former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with large financial interests that they have only until December 10, 2018 to file lead plaintiff applications in a securities class action lawsuit against Alphabet Inc. (NasdaqGS: GOOG, GOOGL).
-Investor losses must relate to purchases of the Company’s securities between April 23, 2018 and October 10, 2018.
-These actions are pending in the United States District Courts for the Eastern District of New York and Northern District of California.
+Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 19, 2019 to file lead plaintiff applications in a securities class action lawsuit against NVIDIA Corporation (NVDA), if they purchased the Company’s shares between August 10, 2017 and November 15, 2018, inclusive (the “Class Period”).
+This action is pending in the United States District Court for the District of Northern District of California.

 What You May Do

-If you purchased securities of Alphabet and would like to discuss your legal rights and how these cases might affect you and your right to recover for your economic loss, you may, without obligation or cost to you, contact KSF Managing Partner Lewis Kahn toll-free at 1-877-515-1850 or via email (email@example.com), or visit https://www.ksfcounsel.com/cases/nasdaqgs-goog/ to learn more.
-If you wish to serve as a lead plaintiff in this class action by overseeing lead counsel with the goal of obtaining a fair and just resolution, you must petition the Court by December 10, 2018.
+If you purchased shares of NVIDIA and would like to discuss your legal rights and how this case might affect you and your right to recover for your economic loss, you may, without obligation or cost to you, contact KSF Managing Partner Lewis Kahn toll-free at 1-877-515-1850 or via email (firstname.lastname@example.org), or visit https://www.ksfcounsel.com/cases/nasdaq-nvda/ to learn more.
+If you wish to serve as a lead plaintiff in this class action, you must petition the Court by February 19, 2019.

 About the Lawsuit

-On this news, the price of Alphabet’s shares plummeted.
+On this news, the price of NVIDIA’s shares plummeted.

 About Kahn Swick & Foti, LLC

 KSF, whose partners include the former Louisiana Attorney General Charles C. Foti, Jr., is a law firm focused on securities, antitrust and consumer class actions, along with merger & acquisition and breach of fiduciary litigation against publicly traded companies on behalf of shareholders.
 The firm has offices in New York, California and Louisiana.